JasonEtco/github-user-status/README.md

 ## Usage

+You'll need to [set a GitHub personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line), with the `user` scope if you want to change your own status.

+### Get the status of a user

+If no argument is passed, this will return your own status.

 ```sh
 $ npx github-user-status [user]
 ```

-Will return the status of that user, or, if omitted, your own status.
+### Change your status

 ```sh
 $ npx github-user-status set <message>
 ```

-Will set your status message!